Rogelio Roxas

 Rogelio "Roger" Domingo Roxas (died May 25, 1993) was a former Filipino soldier who had worked as a locksmith before allegedly discovering in a cave north of Manila a hidden chamber full of gold bars and a giant golden Buddha statue – which Roxas estimated to weigh one metric ton – on a plot of state-owned land near Baguio General Hospital, in Baguio on January 24, 1971.
 Roxas claimed that the Buddha's head was removable and that it concealed a hollowed-out portion within the statue that contained at least two handfuls of uncut diamonds.
 The cache was alleged to be a portion of the legendary Yamashita treasure.

 Seizure of gold

 On April 6, 1971, Roxas claimed that armed men purportedly from the National Bureau of Investigation and the Criminal Investigation Service forcibly confiscated the gold bars and statue from his home in Aurora Hill, Baguio.
 On April 19, 1971, the military deposited a Buddha statue at the Baguio City Court; however, Roxas proclaimed that it was not the same statue taken from him.
 Roxas later claimed that then-President Ferdinand Marcos orchestrated the raid and was in possession of the treasure.
-Roxas was arrested in Cabanatuan by three men in civilian clothing on May 18, 1971 and jailed for several years.
+Roxas was arrested in Cabanatuan by three men in civilian clothing on May 18, 1971, and jailed for 2 years.